John Lewis

 A member of the Democratic Party, Lewis was first elected to the U.S. House of Representatives in 1986 and served 17 terms.
 The district he represented included most of Atlanta.
 Due to his length of service, he became the dean of the Georgia congressional delegation.
-Lewis was one of the leaders of the Democratic Party in the House, serving from 1991 as a chief deputy whip and from 2003 as a senior chief deputy whip.
+He was one of the leaders of the Democratic Party in the House, serving from 1991 as a chief deputy whip and from 2003 as a senior chief deputy whip.
 He received many honorary degrees and awards, including the Presidential Medal of Freedom in 2011.

 Early life and education

 John Robert Lewis was born near Troy, Alabama, on February 21, 1940, the third of ten children of Willie Mae (née Carter) and Eddie Lewis.
 His parents were sharecroppers in rural Pike County, Alabama, of which Troy was the county seat.
+His great-grandfather, Frank Carter, had been born enslaved in the same county in 1862, and lived until Lewis was seven years old.